Print this Page

 Create the RAID partitions.

 First we need to load the RAID modules, then we can create the RAID arrays.
-We set the metadata for the array to version 0.90 while the default is 1.2.
-Version 1.2 is only supported by grub2 and Arch still uses the old stable grub.
+We must set the metadata for the array to version 0.90.
+The newer versions like 1.0, 1.1 and 1.2 are not supported by most boot loaders, so you can only use 0.90.

 mdadm: array /dev/md1 started.